[amazon_auto_links id="280537"]

 5. How to Take Antibiotics for Healthy Bacteria?

 If you miss a dose of your antibiotic, consider taking it as early as possible before your next dose timing.
-Antibiotics should take time to consume the next dose.
+It should take time to consume the next dose of antibiotics.
 Taking too many antibiotics together at a time or even at a time gap of two hours can generate too many side effects with no healing.

-Eating only foods which are healthy and labelled with antibiotics is a beneficial option.
-Eating healthy foods with antibiotics is not only able to treat bacterial infections easily but also supports gut health.
+Eating only foods that are healthy and labelled with antibiotics is a beneficial option.
+Eating healthy foods with antibiotics not only treats bacterial infections easily but also supports gut health.
 This will neither create digestive discomfort nor upset stomach.

-Taking antibiotics for various bacterial infections is fine but always remember taking them in the long term can also cause various side effects.
-These side effects also include yeast infections, which are common in women who consume antibiotics.
+Taking antibiotics for various bacterial infections is fine, but always remember that taking them in the long term can also cause various side effects.
+Consult a doctor and eat a healthy diet to overcome bacteria.
+Always complete the antibiotic course to reduce side effects.

 FAQs